‘It’s just devastating’: Families in shock after train hits vehicle, killing 6

 “It’s just devastating for all of us, for everything,” Cantu said.
 “They’re praying for us and we’re praying for them.”

 “It’s very emotional and it’s shocking and still very unbelievable.
-There’s no words for this.
+There are no words for this.
 None,” said Leticia Hernandez, who had traveled up from Miami to be with family.
 Hernandez is the niece of Jose Hernandez, who was driving at the time of the crash.

 Hernandez said her uncle’s priority was his wife and children.